-Coronavirus: India’s tally crosses 4.40 lakh; Centre asks Patanjali to stop advertising ‘cure’
+Coronavirus: India reports record 15,968 cases in a day, tally crosses 4.56 lakh

-The WHO said that the reporting of record number of new coronavirus cases in several countries cannot be attributed to more testing.
+United Nations Secretary-General Antonio Guterres said that countries are acting in isolation and not uniting to fight the coronavirus.

-India on Tuesday recorded 14,933 new coronavirus cases, taking the overall count to 4,40,215.
-The toll rose to 14,011 with 312 new deaths.
-More than 2.48 lakh people across the country have recovered from the disease.
+India on Wednesday recorded 15,968 new coronavirus cases, taking the overall count to 4,56,183, according to the Union health ministry’s update.
+The toll rose to 14,476 with 465 new deaths.

-The Centre asked Yoga guru Ramdev’s Patanjali Ayurved to stop advertising some Ayurvedic preparations that the company claims can cure the coronavirus.
-The Ministry of AYUSH said that it does not know the facts related to the claim and details of the studies carried out to test the preparations.
+Union Minister of State in the Ministry of Ayurveda Shripad Naik said he will look into the report sent by Ramdev’s Patanjali Ayurved and then make a decision on the medicine that the company is claiming to be a cure for the coronavirus.

-The World Health Organization said that the reporting of record number of new coronavirus cases in several countries cannot be attributed to more testing.
-Countries like India and the United States have linked the rise in infections to increased testing.
+United Nations Secretary-General Antonio Guterres said that countries are acting in isolation and not uniting to fight the coronavirus.
+He warned that the go-it-alone policy will not defeat the disease.

-Globally, the coronavirus has infected 92,37,640 people and claimed 4,76,911 lives, according to the Johns Hopkins University.
+Globally, the coronavirus has infected more than 92 lakh people and claimed 4,77,584 lives, according to the Johns Hopkins University.
 More than 46 lakh people across the world have recovered.

 The national helpline number for the coronavirus is 011-23978046, and a toll-free number 1075.